FRED DOUGHTY 1886–1963

 Age 14 living with father George, 39 a platelayer on the railway, mother Sarah Ellen 34, sister Edith 12 and brothers Harold, 5, George, 2 on Bingham Road, Radcliffe on Trent.
 He was employed as a milk boy.

-Family now living in Gilmans Yard, Radcliffe on Trent in a three roomed house but no mention of Fred, who was a regular soldier at the time.
+Family now living in Gilmans Yard, Radcliffe on Trent in a house with 3 rooms.
+No mention of Fred, who was a regular soldier at the time.

 1914 Electoral Register